xarial/codestack/solidworks-api/document/selection/select-standard-ref-geometry/index.md

 Const APPEND_SEL As Boolean = True
 ~~~

-## Toolbar+
+## CAD+

-It is recommended to use this macro with [Toolbar+](https://cadplus.xarial.com/toolbar/) add-in so the buttons can be added to toolbar and assigned with shortcut for easier access.
+This macro is compatible with [Toolbar+](https://cadplus.xarial.com/toolbar/) and [Batch+](https://cadplus.xarial.com/batch/) tools so the buttons can be added to toolbar and assigned with shortcut for easier access or run in the batch mode.

 ![Buttons in toolbar](toolbar.png)